22BCS16773/desi-roots-stay/README.md

 Simply open [Lovable](https://lovable.dev/projects/20ee6bed-090b-40b5-88e1-8f8549ba2fbc) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to my DesiStay project?

 Yes, you can!